Who has Priority for substance use treatment?

-- All other substance abusers
+- All other people who misuse substances

-- Primary medical care for women
+- Primary medical care for you;

-- Primary pediatric care for their children
+- Primary pediatric care for your children;

-- Child care for women while they receive services
+- Child care while you receive services.

 services for underserved populations